 Skip to content

-How often should you survey B2B customers Contacts?
+How often should you survey B2B customers' Contacts?

-We know customers still love to provide their opinion.
+We know customers still love to provide their opinions.
 Now the question becomes, how often should you ask for Voice of Customer (VoC) feedback?
 As you might expect, it depends on the type of survey you’re conducting.

 Asking for feedback too often can lead to fatigue, while surveying too infrequently may result in leaving valuable information on the table.
 Our basic frequency recommendations for business-to-business (B2B) VoC surveys are as follows: